Educational days articles

 Be awed by past and future science and technology in Manchester with a trip to one of the UK's most atmospheric museums, on the site of the oldest surviving passenger railway station and in the heart of the world’s first industrial city.
 We highlight what the Museum of Science and Industry has to offer parents, children and families.

-It’s beginning to look a lot like Christmas, and there are still plenty of online and outdoor activities for you to safely enjoy with the kids, from helping craft a gingerbread cityscape to meeting Santa’s special delivery owls.
-Here are our 101 of the very best!
-By Hetty Walton
+It’s beginning to look a lot like Christmas with these upcoming events across the UK.
+From helping craft a gingerbread cityscape to meeting Santa’s special delivery owls – here are 101 of the very best!

 Museums reviewed by parents: Edinburgh’s Camera Obscura and World of Illusions